 Libraries benefit from different systems that complement and work alongside each other.
 OpenAthens is designed to integrate with other existing library systems and directories.
-Benefits including improved user experience for students, researchers and staff.
+Benefits include improved user experience for students, researchers and staff.
 It also gives educational establishments access to data that can positively impact their learning outcomes.

 Many organizations have set up their own instances of platforms and applications that have SAML access management protocols built into the system.
 SAML is a form of online security that allows users to access multiple web applications using only one set of login credentials.
-Integration is simple and we have useful how to technical docs which explain how it works.

 Even if a system is not listed on our docs or we have not previously integrated with a system or directory, that doesn’t mean it’s not possible.
 We will always be on hand to help integrating with the library systems or directories your institution may have in place.